muccc/iridium-toolkit/README.md

 Currently no effect

-##### --input=

-Could be "dump", but mostly unsupported.

 ##### --output=

-Default is "line", other valid options are "err", "sat", "dump", "plot", "rxstats".
+Default is "line", other valid options are "err", "sat", "plot", "rxstats".

 ##### --forcetype=